 Peacekeeping forces are still largely a male domain.
 Interviews with women police officers revealed that being deployed to international missions means earning more money which makes the process of selecting those to be deployed very competitive.
 While the women said that since fewer women occupy decision making positions in the forces, men are more inclined to select their male colleagues before they think of the female officers.
 However, this was refuted by the Human Resource Officer in the Police Department during the interview.
 He mentioned that both women and men are nominated for deployment and it is the UN coordinating agency that interviews and selects those most qualified for deployment.
 He also mentioned that there is no UN requirement for a specified number of women to be included on a peace keeping mission, a rather interesting finding.
-It was mentioned by a male officer during the interviews that police women deployed to peace keeping missions than have been in the past.
+It was mentioned by a male officer during the interviews that police women deployed to missions have performed very well and that in future there is likely to be more women deployed to peace keeping missions than have been in the past

-Indicator 5 - Number and percentage of women participating in each type of constitutional or legislative review (including security sector review)
+Indicator 5: Number and percentage of women participating in each type of constitutional or legislative review (including security sector review)